What is parvovirus and should parents worry about it?

 In older kids and adults, parvovirus might not cause the red cheek rash.
 In addition, it can cause joint swelling and pain afterwards that is usually transient.
 Rarely the joint issue can last from weeks to months.
 But in time, it usually goes away without any joint damage or lasting problems.

-The incubation period – or time it takes to get symptoms after exposure – is said to be 4 to 14 days, Dr. Pellman says.
+Dr. Pellman says the incubation period – or the time it takes to develop symptoms after exposure – is 4 to 14 days.

 Fifth disease or slapped cheek disease, caused by parvovirus, is contagious before the rash appears, when the symptoms seem like that of a common cold or even when no symptoms are present.
 By the time the rashes appear, the person is no longer contagious.

 Doctors diagnose fifth disease by seeing the typical rash on the face and body.
-Also blood tests for parvovirus B19 may be done if needed.
+Doctors may also do blood tests for parvovirus B19 if needed.

 There is no medication to kill the parvovirus.
-If the itching causes discomfort, an anti-itch medication like cetirizine can be used.
-If the joint ache is uncomfortable, ibuprofen can be used.
-In most cases, the illness is so mild that no treatment is needed.
+If the itching causes discomfort, you can use an anti-itch medication like cetirizine.
+If the joint ache is uncomfortable, you can use ibuprofen.
+In most cases, the illness is so mild that doctors don’t need to administer treatment.

-Do not give aspirin to your child: It has been linked to a rare but serious illness called Reye syndrome when given to kids with certain viral infections.
+Do not give aspirin to your child, as it can lead to a rare but serious illness called Reye syndrome when given to kids with certain viral infections.

 What problems can parvovirus cause?